mlcommons/training/benchmark_readme_template.md

 # 1. Problem
-Which benchmark is implemented, e.g. image classification How many test items per quality evaluation (typically all)
+Which benchmark is implemented, e.g. image classification
 # 2. Directions
 ### Steps to configure machine
 Ideally, a list of command lines